Major Research Project (DM3107)

 How did I utilise my research?

-For my primary research, I created 2 polls that focused on creativity and historical accuracy (poll one), and the other poll was modular pipelines vs monolithic pipelines (poll 2).
+For my primary research, I created 2 polls (Appendix 1) that focused on creativity and historical accuracy, and the other poll was on modular pipelines vs monolithic pipelines.
 The first poll received strong responses, both from numerical data and feedback, which influenced my decision-making during my practical project.
 The responses showed me that while historical accuracy is important, some areas may require more creativity as long as the structure remains believable and respectful to the culture.
 An example of this was when I was building the main doors.
 Since I could not find any clear references, I decided to improvise and focus on making the asset reflective of the materials available in that era to maintain historical accuracy while also adding my own interpretation.
 The second poll was overwhelmingly in favour of following a modular workflow, which is what led me to make my own modular pack and follow that specific pipeline over monolithic.

 I will now begin to conclude and evaluate whether 3d game development methods have a place in helping to digitally reconstruct lost structures like the lighthouse of Alexandria.

 My primary research played a key role in shaping the project direction.
 The creativity vs historical role helped guide my decisions during the modelling process through certain assets like doors and pillars.
-My commitment to historical accuracy had to be altered due to a lack of clear historical references of certain assets, which meant I could be more creative as long as my designs retained a close, authentic look.
-My poll on this topic received mixed responses on both sides and based of my experiences, I can absolutely see the positives and the challenges that I faced with this method.
+My commitment to historical accuracy had to be altered due to a lack of clear historical references to certain assets, which meant I could be more creative as long as my designs retained a close, authentic look.
+My poll on this topic received mixed responses on both sides, and based on my experiences, I can absolutely see the positives and the challenges that I faced with this method.

 The most difficult challenge I’ve had with 3d modelling was managing time and being more efficient with the assets I work with.
 The great benefit on a modular asset workflow is that realisability of assets makes the process less time-consuming.
 One way I did it was by using tools like clone and array.
 While I had used the clone tool, I had never touched the array tool, and this worked very similarly, allowing space to be made between assets and not requiring human judgment of the position of assets.
 This, in the long run, removed the repetitive tasks.